cbalbin-bio/Epitopedia/README.md

 This software is released under the MIT License

-Software Epitopedia depends on may be released under a various licenses
+Software and databasesused in Epitopedia may be released under various licenses:

 Software: